emc-mongoose/darzee/README.md

 $ bash ./create-mongoose-pravega-environment.sh
 ```
 This will create a deployment and a service.
-The deployment will contain instance of Mongoose Pravega driver, the service will connect it to the network outside of cluster via port 9999. <br/>
+The deployment will contain instance of Mongoose Pravega driver, the service will connect it to the network outside of cluster via <b>remote API port 9999</b>. <br/>
 Note that in `/console/src/assets/configuration-examples/kubernetes/mongoose-pravega/mongoose-pravega-service.yml`, you should
 specify a running Pravega controller IP (<b><PRAVEGA_CONTROLLER_IP></b>), otherwise it won't work.
 ```